 Get Help from an Experienced California Criminal Defense Attorney in Santa Barbara

 If you face felony charges in California, you do not need to resolve this challenging situation on your own.
-Contact the Aron Law Firm in Santa Barbara, California today for a free and confidential case review.
+Contact the Aron Law Firm in Santa Barbara, California today for a confidential case review.
 Our seasoned criminal defense lawyers may evaluate your case and help you devise a robust defense to counter the accusations against you to seek the best result possible for your case.

 The Aron Law Firm is led by former California Deputy District Attorney, William M. Aron, who has litigated on behalf of and against some of the world's most expansive law firms.
 The criminal defense attorneys at the Aron Law Firm have accumulated significant judicial experience in criminal law fields, making them a steadfast ally in almost any situation.

-To speak with a dedicated criminal defense attorney about your situation, schedule a free consultation by completing a contact form or calling (805) 618-1768.
+To speak with a dedicated criminal defense attorney about your situation, schedule a consultation by completing a contact form or calling (805) 618-1768.